mdh/redirect/README.txt

 == DESCRIPTION:

-Redirect is a simple Ruby redirect DSL build on Rack.
+Redirect is a simple Ruby redirect DSL built on Rack.
 It's like a simple Ruby mod_rewrite, so you can write and test your redirects in Ruby.

 == GETTING STARTED:

-From the commandline run:
+Create a new redirect rack app by running the following:

   redirect_app PROJECT_NAME

-This create a directory PROJECT_NAME with the required files and tests.
+This creates a directory PROJECT_NAME with the required files and tests.
 PROJECT_NAME.rb contains the main logic.

 To locally run the app you can do: